Buying Unit, Flat, Townhouse

-Before committing to the purchase of a unit, flat, or townhouse it’s best to have a Property Conveyancer review everything.
+Before committing to the purchase of a unit, flat, or townhouse it’s best to have a Property Lawyer review everything.
 They can take an extensive look at your contract of sale and section 32.
 These should reveal what shared facilities come with the property and what maintenance is involved.

 Pay attention to how the shared facilities of the apartment complex are maintained.
 The condition of these can reveal how much you will have to pay in body corporate fees.
 It’s also best to find out if there is a caretaker for these shared facilities and common areas.
 Without one, you may have to spend hours out of your own time maintaining them.